multiculturalism, group work in education, collaborative learning

 This study examines whether instructor intervention in group formation is necessary to achieve diversity.
 Consistent with prior studies, diverse groups are found to out-perform groups without diversity.
 Yet, without instructor intervention, groups are unlikely to achieve diversity in terms of ability and ethnic composition.

 Linville, M. (2000).
 The Use of Collaborative Learning as a Tool for Skill Integration: The Problem of Group Self-Selection.
-Mountain Plains Journal of Business and Technology, 1(1).
+Mountain Plains Journal of Business and Economics, 1(1).
 Retrieved from https://openspaces.unk.edu/mpjbt/vol1/iss1/11

 Please note: You will need a PDF reader to view this file.